ldoubleuz/TweetFlick/README.txt

 Goal:

-To using the Geolocation, Twitter, and Flickr APIs to create a simple Twitter visualizer.
+To use the Geolocation, Twitter, and Flickr APIs to create a simple Twitter visualizer.

 My project partner wanted to do something with Flickr, and I wanted to do something with Twitter to practice interacting with other servers, so we decided on this as a compromise.